Here at the Healthy Mummy we LOVE slow cooking. You can take something simple and create an amazing meal for the whole family.

 Please note this is not an exhaustive list of all the slow cooker that are available, just a snapshot of which ones some of our Healthy Mummy members have.

-The main things to consider are:
+The main things to consider when buying a slow cooker are:

-- Do you want a timer so that you can set it and then it will automatically switch to ‘keep warm’ when done?
+- Timer.
+Do you want a timer so that you can set it and then it will automatically switch to ‘keep warm’ when done?

 - Do you want a digital display or a manual switch?

-- What capacity will you need, for instance for large legs of lamb you will need a larger one compared to cooking for one or two people?
+- What capacity will you need.
+For instance, for large legs of lamb you will need a larger one compared to cooking for one or two people?

 - Do you want to be able to sear the meat in the slow cooker or are you happy to do this in a separate pan?